influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

 > ***InfluxEnterprise clusters:*** If you are running multiple Chronograf servers in a high availability configuration,
 > set the `TOKEN_SECRET` environment variable on each server to ensure that users can stay logged in.

-### JWKS Signature Verification (optional)
+### JSON Web Key Set (JWKS) Signature Verification (optional)

-If the OAuth provider implements OpenID Connect with RS256 signatures (as Microsoft AD FS does), you need to enable `id_token` support and provide a JWKS document (holding the certificate chain), to validate the RSA signatures against.
+If the OAuth provider implements OpenID Connect with RS256 signatures, you need to enable this feature with the `USE_ID_TOKEN` variable and provide a JWKS document (holding the certificate chain), to validate the RSA signatures against.
-This certificate chain is regularly rolled over (when the certificates expire), so it is fetched from the JWKS_URL on demand.
+This certificate chain is regularly rolled over (when the certificates expire), so it is fetched from the `JWKS_URL` on demand.

 **Example:**